 A: The official season is in the spring.
-Teams generally begin practicing in February and play games from Feb/March through mid-May.
-8U is a shorter program that runs through March/April.
-Stampede also offers an off-season Fall Ball program September-November, and summer clinics.
-Please see registration page for current details.
+12U and 14U teams generally begin practicing at the beginning of February and play games from late February/early March through mid-May.
+8U and 10U are shorter programs that run from March through early May.
+Stampede also offers an off-season Fall Ball program September-November, as well as summer clinics.
+Please see registration page for currently available programs.

-A: Regular season ractices are held on weeknights 2-3 times per week for 1-2 hours dependent upon age and level.
+A: Regular season practices are held on weekdays 2-3 times per week for 1-2 hours dependent upon age and level.
 Fall Ball practices are once/week.

 A: The game schedule will not be out until January, but games are generally played on Friday evenings, Saturdays and/or Sundays, depending on age and level.
-Stampede teams also participate in a few jamborees and/or tournaments throughout the season.
+Stampede teams also participate in a jamborees and/or tournaments throughout the season.

 A: For 14U and under, players are placed on the appropriate team based on age.
 At this time, we only have one team per age group and do not hold tryouts or rank players by skill level.
 Stampede Lacrosse is aligned with the NCJLA mission of providing a positive, welcoming experience for all young players.
 We are committed to providing equal development and playing opportunities to both new and experienced players.